-Christopher practises in the fields of matrimonial finance, commercial law, property law and probate and inheritance.
+Christopher practises in the fields of matrimonial finance, property law, probate and inheritance and commercial law.
 These specialisms are built on a strong foundation of advocacy skills developed in a broad early practice that included extensive experience of criminal jury advocacy.
 He believes that strong advocacy and forensic skills remain the unique selling point of the Bar to the lay and professional client.
 He has an approachable and user-friendly manner and recognises the importance of commercial pragmatism in solving clients’ legal disputes.
 He regularly delivers specialist seminars.

 Christopher is able to accept instructions directly from members of the public within his specialist practice areas.

 If you would like more information about Christopher’s practice, please contact his clerks or call +44 (0)20 7405 6114.

 Christopher practises all aspects of matrimonial finance but specialises in matters involving complicated assets and involving aspects of company, property and trusts law.
 Christopher is often instructed in matrimonial cases that involve property disputes with third parties – intervener proceedings.
 Christopher has lectured on both the procedure in relation to intervener disputes and also on the impact of the bankruptcy jurisdiction on matrimonial proceedings.

 Christopher also regularly advises and drafts ante and post nuptial agreements and separation agreements for both married and unmarried parties.
 He has lectured on this topic and recently made a podcast discussing developments in the law in this area.